sean-chen-102/tempo/README.md

 ## 1. Heroku
 To view this application, please go to: https://tempo169.herokuapp.com/

+**Note:** if the app doesn't display properly on Heroku for you, you properly have an outdated cookie stored in your browser.
+Please clear your cookies for this site and revist the website again.
+Viewing the website in incognito mode will not clear the cookie.

 ## 2. Local Server
 To run it locally, have Ruby on Rails installed with Ruby version 2.2.0 and Rails version 4.2.4.
-Run `rails s` in the folder to run the server on localhost:3000.
+Run `rails s` in the terminal at the folder in which tempo is located.
+This will run the application on localhost:3000.

-Upon first install, you will need to set up the database before any data will be displayed in the app.
+Upon first install, you will need to set up the database before any data can be displayed in the app.
 This can be done by running:

 ```
 rake db:create